rafwill/triboost_watchface/README.md

 # Features!

-  - Steps
+  - Battery porcentage
   - Altitude
-  - Battery porcentage
+  - Diary Steps
   - Connectivity Phone
+  - Notifications
   - Triboost logo!!!

-The project is not finished so please be patient and soon you can enjoy with your Triboost watchface.
+This watchface is the first version, so if you have problems with it, please contact with me and be patient my friend ;)

 For now you can see our Triboost homepage, and you can become a [TRIBOOSTER](https://www.triboost.club/)!!!!